FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The _Telemetry-Https_ connection type can be use to send [BLE telemetry](#ble-telemetry) reports in the upstream/northbound direction only using HTTP POST requests.
 Downstream/southbound communication is not supported.

 This connection type can be used for BLE-based asset tracking or sensor monitoring use cases using easily consumable JSON data.
+The used JSON data structure is defined in the [Aruba IoT Telemetry JSON Schema](#aruba-iot-telemetry-json-schema).

 #### **_Telemetry-Websocket_**

 The _Telemetry-Websocket_ connection type can be used for all [Aruba IoT interface - data forwarding types](#aruba-iot-interface---data-forwarding-types) in the upstream/northbound and downstream/southbound direction though a web socket (ws) or secure web socket (wss) connection.

-Communication via the _Telemetry-Websocket_ connection is encoded using the [Google Protocol Buffers](https://developers.google.com/protocol-buffers) serialization protocol.
+Communication via the _Telemetry-Websocket_ connection is encoded using the [Google Protocol Buffers serialization protocol](https://developers.google.com/protocol-buffers).
 Supported messages types (northbound/southbound API) and the encoding and decoding of the data payloads is defined in the [Aruba IoT Protobuf Specification](#aruba-iot-protobuf-specification).

 With this connection type the full IoT connection capabilities of the Aruba infrastructure are available.